 - Set the optimal viewing angle by adjusting the image sequence until the first letter visible appears.
 The tilt the display until the letters are best displayed over the diagnostically useful area of the display;

-- Display A Very Simple final overall check of performance.
+- Display A Very Simple Test final overall check of performance.

 For more information on this service please visit the ViewIQ Display calibration page.